SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Workshops.md

 by the SIGPLAN Executive Committee, distribute a call for papers, review submissions, and so on.
-If instead you want to attract work in progress and do not want to discourage authors from submitting substantially the same work as a full paper elsewhere, then you might go the "conference-approved" route.
+If instead you want to attract work in progress and do not want to discourage authors from submitting substantially the same work as a full paper elsewhere, then you might prefer the "conference-approved" route.

 If you want to organize a SIGPLAN-sponsored workshop, by far the simplest